 - Councillor Mrs Davis expressed the view that the drainage issues have been exhausted and whilst members might have concerns she feels that what officers are saying has to be accepted.
-Her concern is more about the access as she feels there is a serious loss of amenity to the existing property and, she knows you must not take into account what might happen, but there could be more than the 8 dwellings in the long-term using this roadway and to have just a couple of metres between your property and the roadway will cause 105 a lot of noise and traffic as the average house has 2-3 cars now going up and down the side of their property.
+Her concern is more about the access as she feels there is a serious loss of amenity to the existing property and, she knows you must not take into account what might happen, but there could be more than the 8 dwellings in the long-term using this roadway and to have just a couple of metres between your property and the roadway will cause 105 a lot of noise and traffic with vehicles going up and down the side of their property, with the average house having 2-3 cars now.
 She stated that she would not like it if it was her property. - Councillor Cornwell expressed the view that Environmental Health have acknowledged something as they are saying that the access should not be a gravel one as gravel makes noise.
 He feels that members have a responsibility towards everyone else in the area for health and wellbeing and he feels that this proposal will act in a detrimental manner, certainly to Mr and Mrs Gray.